rushil-ambati/track-driver-ai/docs/docs.md

 A simulator is a synthetic environment created to imitate the world.
 Sensors are simulated and can directly work with them.
 A control interface can also be emulated, like drive-by-wire in a real car.

-Historically, development of AVs has been solely physical, without the use of sophisticated simulation.
+Historically, the development of AVs has been solely physical, without the use of sophisticated simulation.

 Without using simulation, there are two primary methods to achieve reliable autonomy.

 The first is rolling out AVs in constrained environments.
 Companies such as Waymo or Cruise employ this strategy to map a particular area to a very high definition and then build ADSs that function with high precision in a particular region.
-Furthermore, this allows companies to achieve higher autonomy levels within a defined geographical area, but does not necessarily work towards a high level generalised system.
+Furthermore, this allows companies to achieve higher autonomy levels within a defined geographical area but does not necessarily work towards a high-level generalised system.

 The other more curious approach is to build models which are able to reason and learn with little data.
 A category of algorithms that could be employed for this is Reinforcement Learning, discussed later in the approaches.
 However, this has not materialised to any significant extent in research or industry yet.